r0fls/statty.js/README.md

 # statty.js
 Statistics for javascript

 Intended for `node.js`.
-Still in development, so to use it currently, you need to clone the repo and put it in your project.
+Install with `npm install statty.js` or clone the repo and put it in your project.
 Example usage:

-    var stats = require('./stats.js')
+    var stats = require('statty.js')
     console.log(stats.normal(5,1).rand())

 So far the only distribution is the `normal` distribution, which is initialized with `mean` and `variance`.
 It then has the following methods: